contiamo/restful-react/README.md

 export default MyComponent;
 ```

 Naturally, the request will be sent to the full path `https://dog.ceo/api/breeds/image/random`.
 The full API of the `RestfulProvider` is outlined below.
-Each configuration option is composable and _can be_ overriden by `Get` components further down the tree.
+Each configuration option is composable and _can be_ overridden by `Get` components further down the tree.

 #### `RestfulProvider` API